 Threema allows you to block messages from unknown users in general.
 You will find this option in “Threema > Settings > Privacy > Block unknown”.

-Please note: When the option “Block unknown” is on, you might not receive messages from your friends if you didn't save their details in your address book or if they didn't link an email address or phone number to their Threema ID.
+Please note: When the option “Block unknown” is enabled, you might not receive messages from your friends if you didn't save their details in your address book or if they didn't link an email address or phone number to their Threema ID.
 This could make them believe that the sending of messages isn't working properly.

 Specific contacts can be excluded from your contact list by using “Threema > Settings > Privacy > Exclusion list”.